ckritk/Automating-UI-Development-with-AI-Driven-Code-Completion/README.md

 ```

 ### **3. Download Pretrained Model (Optional)**
-Instead of training from scratch, you can directly download the **fine-tuned model** from the provided link in `Links.md` and place it in the appropriate directory for immediate use.
+Instead of training from scratch, you can directly download the **fine-tuned model** provided [Here](https://drive.google.com/drive/folders/1_TqruZSd8g7Kg8KBuPtXv8lkkYtYy6cP?) and place it in the appropriate directory for immediate use.

 ### **4. Run the Model Training Notebook**
 To train or fine-tune the model on your dataset: